ostinelli/syn/README.md

 ]).
 ```

-If instead you want theto ensure an `exit` signal is sent to the discarded process:
+If instead you want to ensure that an `exit(Pid, kill)` signal is sent to the discarded process:

 ```erlang
 syn:options([